e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 ```

 As you might guess, these implement respectively the aircraft's longitudinal and lateral control
 laws.
-The control inputs under the *Longitudinal Control* section of the *Avionics* panel mapped to
+The control inputs under the *Longitudinal Control* section of the *Avionics* GUI panel mapped
-`mdl.aircraft.avionics.lon`'s input `struct`.
-Here, we will be writing to this `struct` ourselves.
+to `mdl.aircraft.avionics.lon`'s input `struct`.
+Here, we will be writing to this `struct`
+directly.
 Let's retrieve it from the model hierarchy:
 ```@example tutorial02
 u_lon = mdl.aircraft.avionics.lon.u
 nothing #hide